This is a guest post by Julia Campbell

 Consider the following questions: when will we evaluate the ad’s effectiveness?
 What benchmarks are we looking for?

 Now, you have the seven steps to creating and optimizing your next Facebook Ads campaign for your nonprofit!
 Remember to keep your messaging clear, use powerful imagery, and give viewers a clear call to action to follow.
-With these steps, you are ready to get your next campaign off the ground.
+With these steps, you are ready to create your successful Facebook Ads campaign.